wtwde/rstcheck/spinnaker_config_guide.rst

     $ kubectl exec spin-halyard -n spinnaker -it -- bash -il spinnaker@spin-halyard:/workdir$ hal version list

-How to use the halyard command line to configurate the spinnaker please refer to https://www.spinnaker.io/reference/halyard/commands/
+How to use the halyard command line to configurate the spinnaker please refer to `command documentation <https://www.spinnaker.io/reference/halyard/commands/>`_.

 Clover Command
 --------------